Turnkey CFO logo

 Booth renter classification

-The IRS uses a behavioral control, financial control, and type-of-relationship test.
-A booth renter who is required to work certain hours, use your products, or follow your service menu may fail the test — triggering employee reclassification, back FICA, and penalties.
+True independent contractors — or misclassified employees?
+The IRS uses behavioral control, financial control, and type-of-relationship tests.
+A booth renter required to work certain hours, use your products, or follow your service menu may fail — triggering employee reclassification, back FICA, and penalties.
 We document the classification and flag borderline arrangements before they become audit issues.

 Tip reporting compliance

+Tips are wages — they belong in W-2 Box 1.
 Stylists are legally required to report tips to their employer monthly.
-Those tips go into payroll — employer and employee FICA apply, and the tip amounts appear in W-2 Box 1.
+Those tips go into payroll, employer and employee FICA apply, and the amounts appear in W-2 Box 1.
 Unreported tips create FICA liability for both the stylist and the salon.
 We build tip reporting into your payroll cycle so it's handled cleanly every period.

-Commission minimum wage compliance
+Commission minimum-wage compliance

+Commission stylists must still clear minimum wage for every workweek.
 If a commission employee works 40 hours and earns $250 in commissions in a state with a $15 minimum wage, she's owed $600 — not $250.
 The shortfall is the salon's obligation.
-We check every commission payroll against the minimum wage floor for all hours worked in the workweek before each payroll run.
+We check every commission payroll against the minimum-wage floor for all hours worked before each payroll run.

 Retail product margin

+Is your retail line actually profitable after shrinkage and markups?
 Retail product revenue carries COGS (wholesale cost), shrinkage, and sales tax collection obligations.
 Without separating retail from service revenue, you can't tell if your back bar is making or losing money.
 We track product COGS and retail margin separately so you can price and stock correctly.

 Sales tax on services vs products

+Products taxable.
+Services often exempt.
+Split invoices matter.
 Most states don't tax personal services (haircuts, color) but do tax tangible personal property (products).
-Selling a "color service" that includes products at a single price can trigger tax on the full amount in some states.
+Selling a "color service" that bundles products at a single price can trigger tax on the full amount in some states.
 We separate your revenue correctly and work with your CPA on the right treatment for your state.

 Per-chair profitability

-Revenue per chair, average ticket by service type, cost of product per service — tracked monthly in your dashboard so you make staffing, scheduling, and service-menu decisions with real data.
+Which chairs, which stylists, which services drive your margin?
+Revenue per chair, average ticket by service type, and cost of product per service — tracked monthly in your dashboard so you make staffing, scheduling, and service-menu decisions with real data.
 Most salon owners have no idea which services are most profitable until they see the numbers broken out.

 Onboarding takes days, not months.

-15-min intro call
+15-minute intro call

 We learn your salon — chair count, booth renters vs employees, retail volume, current software, and where the books are a mess.